jasonkneen/TiCons-CLI/README.md

 TiCons will automatically generate the right icons based on the `sdk-version` option.
 It defaults to the SDK version found in your `tiapp.xml` or else the latest.
 If you have only iOS or Windows as the target platforms for your project/TiCons it will add the platform-specific suffix to the filename.

+## Launch Logos

+Since 0.20 TiCons can also generate `LaunchLogo*.png` files that Titanium can use to generate storyboard launch images.
+Since Titanium falls back to `DefaultIcon*.png` you only need these if you want it to be different from your app icon.

 ## Assets
 The `assets` command is assumes the following directories: